ServiceNow v6 Integration Guide | PagerDuty

 Add PagerDuty fields to views

-The following is the list of available PagerDuty fields that you can add to the various list views or forms in ServiceNow:
+The following PagerDuty fields are available to add to list views or forms in ServiceNow:

 • User list view and user form